linkedin

 As expected, we were curious about the whole thing, so we decided to have a look on social media and other online sites for learnings that were not obvious and subsequently not in the news.
 We even dared taking a peek at the Dark Web.

-DigitalMR used its proprietary social intelligence platform - listening247 - to gather 2.5 million posts from December 1st 2020 to January 30th 2021 from Twitter, forums, blogs, news, videos, and reviews, using the following Boolean logic query:
+listening247 used its proprietary social listening and analytics platform - to gather 2.5 million posts from December 1st 2020 to January 30th 2021 from Twitter, forums, blogs, news, videos, and reviews, using the following Boolean logic query:

 "gamestop" OR "robinhood" OR "melvin capital" OR (("GME" OR "AMC" OR "BB" OR "NOK" OR "EXPR" OR "PLTR”) AND ("stock" OR "stocks" OR "shares" OR "share price" OR "NYSE" OR "nasdaq" OR "wallstreet" OR "trade" OR "trading" OR "short"))